lucasquemelli/nlp_introduction/README.md

 **4. BERTopic:** It is a more recent approach that applies the BERT (Bidirectional Encoder Representations from Transformers) model to identify topics in a set of documents.
 It better captures the context and semantics of words.

-The purpose of this project was to scrape, analyze, compare and model text from websites.
+The purpose of this project was to scrape, analyze, compare and model texts from websites.
 The texts chosen was Data Science and Natural Language Processing.
 Both of them from wikipedia.